blues/notehub-js/README.md

 $ npm run filterOpenapi
 ```

 This command will make a copy of the `openapi.yaml` file named `openapi.filtered.yaml` which has removed any query parameters marked as `deprecated` from the `openapi.yaml` file.
-Removing these now deprecated params ensures the generated SDK docs and sample code is clear and up to date, and no longer has potentially confusing artifacts to trip up users.
+Removing these now deprecated params ensures the generated SDK docs and sample code is clear,up-to-date, and free from potentially confusing artifacts to trip up users.

 5. Still at the root of the project, run the following script command from your terminal: